Commercial building service providers already know that the best way to deliver their marketing message is by going directly to property owners.

-You’ll be given a list of results for all of the commercial properties that have matching owner names, so it’s also helpful to add the necessary location and asset type filters to hone in more specifically on your target owner(s).
+You’ll be given a list of results including all the commercial properties that have matching owner names, so it’s also helpful to add the necessary location and asset type filters to hone in on your target owner(s).

 Based on the filters you add, you will be given a list of properties that have that person or company tied to it in any way—even if only through an LLC.